Coronavirus: Half of Spain to see lockdown eased as daily deaths fall

 Coronavirus has infected more than 3.9 million people and killed more than 270,000, according to a tally by Johns Hopkins University based on official data.

-Here are the latest updates on the pandemic from around the world:
+Here are the latest updates on the Covid-19 pandemic from around the world:

-Spain’s daily death toll from the coronavirus fell to its second lowest since mid-March on Saturday, as half the country prepared to move to the next phase of an exit from one of Europe’s strictest lockdowns.
+Spain’s daily death toll from the coronavirus fell to its second-lowest figure since mid-March on Saturday, as half the country prepared to move to the next phase of an exit from one of Europe’s strictest lockdowns.

-Spain began to loosen its lockdown this week, but Phase 1 will include a considerable easing of measures that will allow people to move around their province as well as attend concerts and go to the theatre.

 In regions that made the cut, such as the Canary and Balearic Islands, bars, restaurants and shops will open at reduced capacity, and museums, gyms and hotels will open their doors for the first time in nearly two months.
 The country’s two biggest cities – Madrid and Barcelona – do not currently meet the criteria for easing and will remain on Phase 0.